It’s the beginning of a new homeschool year for us and we’re already in the full swing of things.

 We try to enjoy our first week as much as possible and then proceed to do only a few subjects a day.
 By the second week, the kids are completing each subject and we continue to tweak our schedule.

 As I prepare for a new homeschool year I’ve been thinking a lot about my life as a homeschool mom.
 I have two adult children now and two still in our homeschool.
-My adult children have entered new chapters in their lives where they’re making their own choices and are busy working or going to school.

 If you’ve been homeschooling for any length of time I would guess you’ve thought about quitting at some point.
 You may even be so burnt out right now that you can’t imagine how you’ll continue another day.